 The Centre is an established leader in supporting companies to effectively prevent and remediate child labour cases at factories, farms and raw material sourcing sites in their supply chains.
 We offer a comprehensive set of services to help businesses identify, prevent, eliminate and remediate child labour in all its forms.
 We act fast when a suspected case is reported to us and aim to provide the best possible solution to the child, while also supporting the business in preventing future child labour from occurring.
 We work across all sectors and at all tiers to address child labour risks in global supply chains.

 As part of the UN International Year for the elimination of child labour, The Centre has developed a Joint Action Pledge to strengthen the protection of children’s rights by bringing companies together to accelerate action to address child labour in global supply chains.
-Click here [add link to new pledge page] to find out more.
+Click here to find out more.

 Contact us to learn more about our child labour prevention and remediation services, or to discuss a customised solution for your company.

 Our child labour prevention training equips buyers and suppliers with the tools and knowledge needed to cascade strong and effective child labour prevention measures down your supply chains, from managing subcontractors, labour agents to in-house age verification and young worker protection.
 The training can be customised for brand CEOs and representatives, sourcing staff, managers of factories and production sites, HR staff, auditors, production floor managers, community leaders and lower tier actors.